 It turns out that window boxes are a lot of work; especially when they are on the second story so you have to do all the work by reaching out the window from inside the house.
 I can tell you that we got dirt everywhere.
 And spend hundreds of dollars on plants.
-Ugh.
-But, I do think that they look much better with plants in them.
+But, I have to admit they look much better with plants in them.

 The previous owner (with whom we are still friends) indicated that she would have to water the window boxes daily (or twice daily in the case of the window box on the back of the house because it gets a lot of sun).
 Brian did some research and essentially determined that if we put in a bit of work up front to create the self-watering system, we could save a lot of time watering in the long run.
 We considered purchasing pre-made systems but found that they were quite expensive and could not be customized to the specific sizes that we needed.